BriceShatzer/MediaQueriesAndJavaScript/_final.md

 So what are we looking for?
 Generally speaking we're on the look out for:

 - inconsistent or mistyped values
+- weird edge cases & one-offs that could potentially need investigating.
 - potential definition overlaps and places to check for unintentional "double styling"
-- weird edge cases & one-offs that could potentially need investigating.

 In the example below, I've run the audit script on a project that I recently inherited.

 At the top of table we see several media queries that contain the majority of the rules for this project.
-We know that this project was built using [Foundation 5](http://foundation.zurb.com/sites/docs/v/5.5.3/), so seeing their media feature definitions using the [em length units](https://developer.mozilla.org/en-US/docs/Web/CSS/length#em) is to be expected.
+We know that this project was built uing [Foundation 5](http://foundation.zurb.com/sites/docs/v/5.5.3/), so seeing their media feature definitions using the [em length units](https://developer.mozilla.org/en-US/docs/Web/CSS/length#em) is to be expected.
 These media queries are most likely using [Foundation's built in variables](http://foundation.zurb.com/sites/docs/v/5.5.3/media-queries.html) or at the very least are defined using a value that is consistent with those variables.

-Around #14 ( `"screen and (max-width:1010px)` ) we see the media queries begin to be defined using the [absolute](https://developer.mozilla.org/en-US/docs/Web/CSS/length#Absolute_length_units) length unit of `px`.
+Around #14 (`"screen and (max-width: 1010px)`) we see the media queries begin to be defined using the [absolute](https://developer.mozilla.org/en-US/docs/Web/CSS/length#Absolute_length_units) length unit of `px`.
-While the arguments can be made for using either length unit (`px` or `em`) in media query definitions, the the bigger issue in this particular instance is of consistency.
-With the vast majority of the styling rules being housed in `em` based media queries, these `px` based definitions [stand out](https://youtu.be/ueZ6tvqhk8U?t=20s) and provide a great starting point from which to begin examining things more closely.
+While the arguments can be made for using either length unit (`px` or `em`) in media query definitions, the bigger issue in this particular instance is of consistency.
+With the vast majority of the styling rules being housed in `em` based media queries, these `px` based definitions [stand out](https://youtu.be/ueZ6tvqhk8U?t=20s), and should be examined more closely for [code smell](http://csswizardry.com/2012/11/code-smells-in-css/), adherence/disregard for best practices, and broken code.
+At the very least, they should be rewritten to use the established methodology of the rest of the project.

+The next point of interest involves #17 ( `"screen and (max-width: 770px)"` ).
+Beyond the previously mentioned length unit inconsistencies, their doesn't seem to be anything inherently wrong with this particular media query at first glance.
+The issue starts to become more apparent when it is compared against some of the other media queries. #16 ( `"screen and (max-width: 768px) and (min-width: 320px)"` ) and #19 ( `"screen and (max-width: 768px)"` ) are using incredibly similar (but not quite matching) values in their definitions.
+The odds of a specific rule needing to be exactly 2px smaller than an established breakpoint isn't very high.
+The more likely explanation is that the author either forgot or wasn't aware of the exact breakpoint that is used elsewhere in the project.
+Either way, this can be viewed as something that should be flagged for a closer look.